souktha/souktha.github.io/software/dm814x_sata/index.rst

         Uncompressing Linux... done, booting the kernel.

-U-Boot's *bootcmd* can then be customize to *fatload* the kernel image from the harddisk instead of NAND or SD card.
+U-Boot's *bootcmd* can then be customize to *fatload* (line 8) the kernel image from the harddisk instead of NAND or SD card.
 To do this, set  *bootcmd='fatload scsi 0 $loadaddr uImage2 && bootm $loadaddr'*.

 *u-boot.bin* that is tested above can be flashed to NAND partition.
 For my case, the partition offset